SHIV5T3R/CO-DE/README.md

 CO-DE is an open-source real-time collaborative code editor.

-CO-DE is the current ongoing project for the Ship-In-30 project from [David's Developer Safeplace](https://discord.gg/devsafeplace) Discord server.
+CO-DE is the current ongoing project for the Ship-In-30 project from [The Developer Safe Place](https://discord.gg/devsafeplace) Discord server.

 ## Features